dbt-labs/docs.getdbt.com/website/blog/2021-11-22-dbt-labs-pr-template.md

 ## Adding the full GitHub PR template to your repository

 If you haven’t already picked it up from GitHub, the full markdown code of the dbt Labs PR template is below.
-After copying the PR template to your clipboard, let's walk through how to add it to your repository
+After copying the PR template to your clipboard, let's walk through how to add it to your repository.

 ```